Skip to Content

 • FOR THE MUSHROOMS

-• Good quality oriental mushrooms - or any mushrooms that look good
+• 2 good handfuls good quality oriental mushrooms - or any mushrooms that look good

 • 3 tablespoons sesame oil